MicrosoftDocs/azure-docs-powershell/docs-conceptual/azps-4.1.0/migrate-az-4.1.0.md

 ### `Get-AzOperationalInsightsLinkTarget`

-The cmdlet `Get-AzOperationalInsightsLinkTarget` has been removed and no alias was found for the original cmdlet name.
+The cmdlet `Get-AzOperationalInsightsLinkTarget` has been removed.

 ### `Get-AzOperationalInsightsWorkspace`